jyarac/Practica1/README.md

-# Hashing, and proccess forking
+# Hashing and proccess forking
 this project is an example of proccess comunication using pipes. uses a uber dataset with travel times between many destinations, at various hours of the day Hash the dataset in order to make faster petitions.